bbc/bbc-a11y/README.md

 # BBC Accessiblity Standards

-This tool runs a set of tests against a given URL to verify whether it meets the BBC accessiblity standards.
+This tool runs a set of tests against a given URL to verify whether it meets the BBC accessibility standards.

 ## How to use